-No. 9 LSU baseball in a weather delay vs Ole Miss
+No. 9 LSU baseball will play double header with Ole Miss Saturday after weather postponement

 Latest Weather Blog

-No. 9 LSU baseball in a weather delay vs Ole Miss
+No. 9 LSU baseball will play double header with Ole Miss Saturday after weather postponement

-BATON ROUGE - The LSU baseball team is in a weather delay in the 3rd inning vs Ole Miss.
-It is unclear if the game will continue tonight.
+After a weather delay halted #9 LSU's game with Ole Miss in the 3rd inning, Friday's game has been officially postponed and will now be played as part of a Saturday doubleheader starting at 11 AM.
+Saturday's second game will start 50 minutes after the conclusion of the weathered delayed contest.

-The Tigers are trailing Ole Miss 4-2, as Ace Ma'Khail Hillard has struggled from the mound, giving up 4 earned runs, on 4 hits.
+The Tigers are trailing Ole Miss 4-2, as Ace Ma'Khail Hillard struggled on the mound, allowing 4 runs in the second inning on 4 hits.

 Trending News

-LSU got out to a hot start offensive a 2 run home runs by Dylan Crews.
-That's his 17th blast of the year.
+LSU's only runs came on a 2 run home run by Dylan Crews, his 17th of the year.

 More News